tlswg/tls13-spec/draft-ietf-tls-tls13.md

 incorporate padding, the amount of overhead could vary with different lengths of plaintext.
 Symbolically,

+       AEADEncrypted =
-       AEADEncrypted = AEAD-Encrypt(write_key, nonce, plaintext of fragment, additional_data)
+           AEAD-Encrypt(write_key, nonce, plaintext of fragment)

-In order to decrypt and verify, the cipher takes as input the key, nonce, the "additional_data", and the AEADEncrypted value.
+In order to decrypt and verify, the cipher takes as input the key, nonce, and the AEADEncrypted value.
 The output is either the plaintext or an error indicating that the decryption failed.
 There is no separate integrity check.
 That is:

-       plaintext of fragment = AEAD-Decrypt(write_key, nonce,
+       plaintext of fragment =
-                                            AEADEncrypted,
-                                            additional_data)
+           AEAD-Decrypt(write_key, nonce, AEADEncrypted)

 If the decryption fails, a fatal "bad_record_mac" alert MUST be generated.